-At Horsham Joggers we currently have 2 appointed Mental Health Champions:
+At Horsham Joggers we now have 5 appointed Mental Health Champions:

-Mark Aylmore“ I have been a member of the club since 2016, and have more recently joined the committee in my role as a Mental Health Champion – it’s been great to see what goes on behind the scenes and meeting the people who make everything happen for us as club members.
+Mark Aylmore“ Hi – I have been a member of the club since 2016, and in 2019 joined the committee in my role as a Mental Health Champion – it’s been great to see what goes on behind the scenes and meeting the people who make everything happen for us as club members.